⚑ Key Takeaways

 Does the disc need a flick to start spinning?

 Opposing (pushing) means adjacent magnets face each other with the same pole, creating repulsion.
-Papa Bale's three donut magnets are all oriented to push away from the disc, creating outward repulsive force that contributes to both levitation stability and spin dynamics.
+In Papa Bale's setup, all three donut magnets are oriented to push away from the disc surface they're adjacent to, creating outward repulsion that contributes to the levitation and spin dynamics.
+Related terms: disc levitation torque test.

 Want More from Papa Bale?